oconnor663/bao/docs/spec.md

 followed by its left subtree, followed by its right subtree), with the 8-byte little-endian unsigned input length prepended to the very front.
-This makes the order of nodes on disk the same as the order in which a depth-first traversal would encounter them, so a reader decoding the tree from beginning to end doesn't need to do any seeking.
+This makes the order of nodes on disk the same as the order in which a depth-first traversal would encounter them, so a decoder reading the tree from beginning to end doesn't need to do any seeking.
 Here's the same example tree above, formatted as an encoded file: